microsoft/dpsgd-calculator/submission-code/real-data-experiments/README.md

 bash launch-adult-full.sh
 ```

+> [!NOTE]
-This script takes a long time to run (~25h on an A100), as it exactly computes the diamater of the set of per-sample gradients for all values of the sensitive attribute at each iteration.
+> This script takes a long time to run (~25h on an A100), as it exactly computes the diamater of the set of per-sample gradients for all values of the sensitive attribute at each iteration.

 This will create the log files `results/analysis/adult-full-{1..5}.jsonl`.